 The financial statements have been prepared using the going concern basis.
-On behalf of the directors the programme managers have reviewed the expected future cash flows and believe they are adequate to meet the anticipated payments due in accordance with the Programme Documentation.
+The directors have reviewed the expected future cash flows and believe they are adequate to meet the anticipated payments due in accordance with the Programme Documentation.
 The directors believe that the Company has additional safeguards in place to cover any unexpected issues which may arise including access to a general cash reserve and the ability to defer payment in certain circumstances.

-The financial statements are presented in Sterling which is the Company's functional and presentation currency and have been prepared on the historical cost basis.
+The financial statements are presented in sterling which is the Company's functional and presentation currency and have been prepared on the historical cost basis.

-(b) Interest income and payable
+(b) Interest income and interest payable